 The NASA Advanced Supercomputing facility (NAS) has run genetic algorithms using the Condor cycle scavenger running on about 350 Sun and SGI workstations.

 Until April 27, 2007, United Devices operated the United Devices Cancer Research Project based on its Grid MP product, which cycle-scavenges on volunteer PCs connected to the Internet.
-As of June 2005, the Grid MP ran on about 3.1 million machines.[17]
+As of June 2005[update], the Grid MP ran on about 3.1 million machines.[17]

 Another well-known project is the World Community Grid.
 The World Community Grid's mission is to create the largest public computing grid that benefits humanity.
 This work is built on belief that technological innovation combined with visionary scientific research and large-scale volunteerism can change our world for the better.
 IBM Corporation has donated the hardware, software, technical services, and expertise to build the infrastructure for World Community Grid and provides free hosting, maintenance, and support.[citation needed]